aplteam/Tester2/README.md

 Notes:

-* Group names must be specified fully or you must specify an asterisk at the end.
+* Group names must be specified fully or you must specify an asterisk at the end
-* Test case numbers that do not exist are simply ignored.
+* Test case numbers that do not exist are simply ignored
-* The result is a matrix with two columns: names in the first column and the first line after the header in the second column.
+* The result is a matrix with two columns: names in the first column and the first line after the header in the second column

 #### Editing test cases